LLC Annual Report

 - An LLC Annual Report filed electronically will be considered an original filing even if an earlier paper version was submitted and then returned by the Secretary of State for revisions.
 Therefore, in addition to the filing fee any penalty incurred as of the current date must be paid at the time of filing.

-- Payment must be made using electronic funds transfer or Visa, MasterCard, Discover or American Express credit card.
+- Payment must be made using Visa, MasterCard, Discover or American Express credit card.

 - Payment of all fees due is required during the electronic filing process.